Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 # PREVIOUS WORK

-At present, there are several different cross-chain technical solutions and projects.We can divide them into two categories, one is cross rollups bridge and the other is cross public chains bridge.
+At present, there are several different cross-chain technical solutions and projects.
+We can divide them into two categories, one is cross rollups bridge and the other is cross public chains bridge.

-The sercurity fundamentals between cross rollups and cross chains are totally different.
+The security fundamentals between cross rollups and cross chains are totally different.
 Assets transferred between rollups, due to the technical characteristics of Rollups, can essentially be considered to remain on the Ethereum mainnet rather than other public chains.
-Whereas, assets transferred between public chains will bear the short board effect.
-If the weakest chain suffers from  51% attack, the asset's security will also be weakened[@rollupbridgesecurity].
+Whereas assets transferred between public chains will bear The Bucket Effect.
+If the weakest chain suffers from  51% attack, the asset's security will also be weakened [@rollupbridgesecurity].

-Vitalik Buterin had proposed a **Easy Decentralizd Cross-layer-2 Bridge**[@vbeasyl2brdige], which described a very concise cross-chain bridge architecture based on rollup environment and largely inspired the design of the orbiter bridge.
+Vitalik Buterin introduced an idea for **Easy Decentralizd Cross-layer-2 Bridge** [@vbeasyl2brdige], outlining a compact architecture for a cross-rollup bridge within the rollup environment.
+This proposal served as a significant inspiration for the design of Orbiter bridge.

-**LayerZero**[@zarick2021layerzero] is a cross chain protocol, its communication's validation requires two independent components, the Oracle and Relayer.
+**LayerZero** [@zarick2021layerzero] is a cross chain protocol, its communication's validation requires two independent components, the Oracle and Relayer.
 The Oracle provides the block header, and the Relayer provides the proof of specific transactions.

-**StarGate**[@stargatewhitepaper], a cross chain bridge which is built on the LayerZero protocol.
+**StarGate** [@stargatewhitepaper], a cross chain bridge which is built on the LayerZero protocol.
 Its $\Delta$ Algorithm enhances the connectivity of asset liquidity between different chains.

-**Hop**[@hopwhitepaper] is a previous cross rollup bridge project, it utilizes bridging mechanisms to enable the transfer of assets between different blockchain networks and establishes bridges that lock tokens on one chain and mint wrapped tokens on the destination chain, ensuring interoperability across chains through Automated Market Makers.
+**Hop** [@hopwhitepaper] is a previous cross rollup bridge project, it utilizes bridging mechanisms to enable the transfer of assets between different blockchain networks and establishes bridges that lock tokens on one chain and mint wrapped tokens on the destination chain, ensuring interoperability across chains through Automated Market Makers.

-**Nomad**[@nomadofficialwebsite] is a previous optimistic interoperability cross-chain protocol, it uses optimistic proofs as a prototype, sending some data proofs, accepting them as valid after a timer elapses, and introducing challengers to submit fraud proofs.
+**Nomad** [@nomadofficialwebsite] is a previous optimistic interoperability cross-chain protocol that is based on optimistic proofs.
+It sends data proofs and accepts them as valid after a certain timer expires, while introducing challengers to submit fraud proofs.
 Nomad spans multiple chains.
 The sending chain is the source of messages, and messages are committed into the merkle tree.
 The root of this tree is notarized by the updater, and is relayed to the receiving chain through the relayer in the update.
 Updates are signed by the updater.
 They commit to the previous root and a new root.
 Any chain can maintain a replica contract that contains knowledge of the updater and the current root.
 Signed updates are held by replicas and accepted after a timeout.

 # DESIGN PRINCINPLES
 Orbiter Protocol's design follows the flowing principles:

-- **Secure.** The priority of security is the highest, mainly around the security of funds involved in the roles in the protocol layer.
+- **Secure.** The priority of security is the highest, primarily focusing on the asset security involved in the protocol layer.
-- **Decentralized.** The assets pledged by the role will not be seized by any role in the agreement, and any evil behavior will be punished by the mechanism of the protocol layer.
+- **Decentralized.** The pledged assets will not be accessed by any role in the agreement, and any malicious behavior will be punished by the mechanism of the protocol layer.
-- **Efficiency Sensitive.** Efficiency of capital utilization and gas fees for users in the process of cross-chain execution.
+- **Efficiency Sensitive.** High efficiency of fund utilization and gas fees for users during Cross-Rollup execution processes.
 - **OmniRollup Compatible.** Assets' interoperability across rollup will be supported in EVM supported rollup and non-EVM rollup networks.

 # OVERVIEW

 Orbiter aims to build a secure, decentralized and efficiency sensitive cross rollup bridge on Ethereum ecology, and raises the interoperability of the standard assets among these rollup environments.
 These requirements will dictate the following properties:

-- Every transaction that the user interacts with the protocol must be a simple transfer transaction, ETH transaction or ERC20 transfer transaction, rather than interacting with a certain contract of the protocol.
-The user's cross-chain intention is reflected in the series of numbers at the end of the transfer amount.
+- Every transaction that the user interacts with the protocol must be a simple transfer transaction, ETH transaction or ERC20 transaction, rather than interacting with a certain contract of the protocol.
+The user's Cross-Rollup intention is reflected in the series of numbers at the end of the transfer amount.
 The rules and constraints of this series of numbers are controlled by the protocol layer, which is Orbiter's smart contract.

-- After receiving the user's cross-chain intention, the cross-chain market maker needs to respond to the intention, that is, perform the corresponding operation on the target chain.
+- After receiving the user's Cross-Rollup intention, the Cross-Rollup market maker needs to respond to the intention, that is, perform the corresponding operation on the target chain.
-- Whether a user or a cross-chain market maker sends a transaction that does not follow the protocol, that is, a malicious behavior, both the challenger and the challenged can prove the legitimacy of their own transactions in an efficient and low-cost way through zero-knowledge proof.
+- Both users and Cross-Rollup market makers, in the case of sending non-compliant transactions that involve malicious behavior, can prove the legitimacy of their transactions through efficient and low-cost zero-knowledge proofs.

 ![Optimistic Cross Rollup Transaction Flow](diagrams/cross-rollup-flow.png)